christinebittle/OnlineStore/README.md

 - Associate AspNetUser with admin AspNetRole in AspNetUserRoles
 - Interact with products as an admin vs. non admin
 - Add 5 or more product records with images
+- Explore editing product descriptions with HTML and JS content
+- Get an API key with TinyMCE
+- Remove the sanitization in ProductService
+- Remove reference to TinyMCE to edit text area directly
+- Observe that product description is now vulnerable to XSS by injection JS into the input

 ## Index of Examples